-8 It's important to do performance testing independently (on murphy, tlab, wilklab, etc) machines BEFORE this step.
+8 It's important to do performance testing independently (on murphy, moore, wilklab, etc) machines BEFORE this step.
 Hanlon, which we will use for the evaluations and the competition, is a single machine, and seti-eval will only do evaluation requests one at a time for fairness and accuracy.
 Hence, it is possible (and highly likely near the due date) for your request to be waiting in line ("queued up") behind other requests.

-- 60% Performance it should perform similarly to our simple parallel implementation.
+- 30% Correctness it should give the same answers as the sequential band_scan program, and you should identify the correct signal as containing the alien message - 60% Performance it should perform similarly to our simple parallel implementation.
 This is curve "TAs" curve in the performance graph shown on the dashboard. - 10% Code quality your program should be coherent